Oliveoilollie/qtileagain/README.md

 # qtileagain
- install the dependinceys `yay -S qtile qtile-extras flameshot nitrogen dmenu rofi picom lxsession lxappearance nm-applet dex blueman-manager xfce4-display-settings volumeicon kitty pcmanfm`
+ install the dependinceys `yay -S qtile qtile-extras flameshot nitrogen dmenu rofi picom lxsession lxappearance nm-applet dex blueman-manager xfce4-display-settings volumeicon kitty pcmanfm jgmenu`

  than clone this into ~/.config/qtile and you should be set and ready to go!

  ----optional---
- (helpful)to get the zorin type windows download 'yay -S zorin-desktop-themes' and change it to zorin in lxappearance
+ (helpful)to get the zorin type windows download `yay -S zorin-desktop-themes` and change it to zorin in lxappearance

  you can also change the shortcuts i made to lanch programs in the '~/.config/qtile/config.py' file, just look for `#my own shortcuts